jsarelas/spreetail-react/docs/general/faq.md

           - npm test
 ```

-## How to keep my project up-to-date with `react-boilerplate`?
+## How to keep my project up-to-date with `spreetail-react`?

-While it's possible to keep your project up-to-date or "in sync" with `react-boilerplate`, it's usually
+While it's possible to keep your project up-to-date or "in sync" with `spreetail-react`, it's usually
 very difficult and is therefore **_at your own risk_** and not recommended.
 You should not need to do it either, as
 every version you use will be amazing!
 There is a long term goal to make this much easier but no ETA at the moment.